 Finally, consider getting a physical and taking care of your health needs, including dental care, especially if you have Medicaid coverage.
 There are several reasons for this.
 1) Your health makes a difference in how you present to an employer.
 2) Your health makes a difference in your job performance.
 3) Once you get a job, you may start making too much money to qualify for Medicaid coverage, so use it before you lose it.

 Many jobs require a professional license.
 In order to apply for a professional license, you must apply to a specific licensing board.
 These boards are under the direction of the Colorado Department of Regulatory Agencies, called DORA.
-On the DORA website under What We Regulate, they provide a list of all of the licensing boards.
+On the DORA website under Division Information and Programs, there are two blue drop-down menus that list all of the licensing programs.
 You’ll be able to click on the home page and contact info for a specific licensing board from that page in order to learn more.
 You can also call DORA at 303-894-7800 to ask about a specific licensing board.
 Be sure to research a specific license before you invest any time or money into professional training.

 Depending upon your situation and the board, you may be allowed to get a professional license.
 Start by reading through the application documents on the licensing board’s web page.
 Look through all of the documents that concern an application.
-For example, on the Office of Barber and Cosmetology web page, we found two links, one titled Licensure and the other titled Forms.
-If you click on Forms, you’ll find a document titled Felony Conviction & Monitoring Information.
-This document is what you use to explain your background to the licensing board.
-To get started, please click here. https://www.colorado.gov/pacific/dora/node/96181
+For example, on the Office of Barber and Cosmetology web page, there is a blue drop-down menu titled Licensing Services that has several links, including one called Find Applications and Forms.
+That link will take you to a page where you’ll be able to access the application, including forms to document and explain your background.
+To get started, please click here.

 If you’re looking into a professional license, don’t rely on rumor or a friend’s experience.
 When it comes to a criminal record, most boards look at applicants on a case-by-case basis.
 They’ll consider the offense, length of time passed, and evidence of your rehabilitation.
 Also, since there’s a separate board for each type of professional license with different people on each board, some boards may be more open than others and even recognize the value of your personal experience.